 If Worlds of Fun was said to have a family coaster, Spinning Dragons would be it.
 Standing at 54 feet tall and reaching a maximum speed of 31 mph, Dragons is tame compared to many of the park's other thrilling coasters, making it a great ride to start first time coaster riders on.
 The caveat to that point is that Spinning Dragons, per its name, spins, or more so the individual cars do.
 Riders board one of the ride's five individual four seat cars, and are quickly transported up the lift hill.
 After being released down the ride's first small drop, the spinning can begin; since each car is set on free spinning axis, each ride is different and can either be a free wheeling, thrilling journey, or one that spins very little.
 A lot of the spinning, or lack of which, can be attributed to the distribution of weight in the car; the more off-centered the weight, the more the car spins, usually.
 The course itself winds and rotates around itself multiple times, and then crosses around the ride's central fountain, prior to hitting the ride's most sizeable drop (which is not very large), before turning once more into the station.
 Spinning Dragons was manufactured by Gerstlauer Rides out of Germany, and was their second installation of their Spinning Coaster model (the first being at Mall of America earlier the same year).
 When Spinning Dragons was added, the first thought many had was that it was a replacement from Orient Express.
 Now, with the addition of Patriot, most realize that that is not the case.
 However, Spinning Dragons does incorporate the original light fixtures from the Orient Express queue line.
 Spinning Dragons is set apart from the other Worlds of Fun coasters in that it can be ridden by anyone 43" or taller, while those under 48" must be accompanied by an adult.

 Rickshaw Richards Imports 1973-current

-Located just adjacent to Spinning Dragons is Rickshaw Richards, a small retail store that features plush, a few t-shirts, and various other park trinkets.
+Located just adjacent to Spinning Dragons is Rickshaw Richards, a small retail store that features various television, movie and video game merchandise.
 Rickshaw Richards is both an original structure to the park, and has been a retail store, with the same exact name, since opening in 1973.

+Torii Gate 2019-current

+An original feature to The Orient was a Torii gate on the Americana/Orient border.
+Removed after the 1999 season, due to causing trouble with vehicle traffic in the park during off hours, the Torii gate returned to The Orient in 2019.
+A fixture in Japanese Shinto culture, the Torii gate is traditionally found at the entrance to Japanese Shinto shrines.
+Unlike the original version, the 2019 Torii gate is located on the Scandi/Orient bridge.

 <--Back to Planet Snoopy To Scandinavia-->